yodeng/simpleresource/README.md

 ### @set_max_cpu(nproc=65535)

 ```
-max memory of the function in decorators
+max ncpu of the function in decorators
 ```